Application Security for Developers Training Course

 .NET, C# and ASP.NET Security Development

 This course aims to equip developers with practical skills through extensive hands-on exercises.
-Participants will learn how to prevent untrusted code from executing privileged actions, protect resources via strong authentication and authorization, manage remote procedure calls and sessions, and explore various functional implementations, among other key topics.
+Participants will learn to prevent untrusted code from executing privileged actions, safeguard resources via strong authentication and authorization mechanisms, facilitate remote procedure calls, manage sessions effectively, and explore various implementations for specific functionalities.

-The introduction to different vulnerabilities begins by examining typical programming issues associated with .NET, while the discussion on ASP.NET vulnerabilities covers various environment settings and their impacts.
-Furthermore, the module on ASP.NET-specific vulnerabilities addresses general web application security challenges alongside special issues and attack methods, such as ViewState attacks and string termination attacks.
+The discussion on vulnerabilities begins by highlighting typical programming errors associated with .NET.
+The analysis of ASP.NET vulnerabilities further examines various environment settings and their implications.
+Additionally, the section on ASP.NET-specific vulnerabilities addresses general web application security challenges as well as unique issues and attack vectors, such as ViewState attacks and string termination exploits.

 Participants attending this course will

-- Gain knowledge of web vulnerabilities beyond the OWASP Top Ten and learn how to avoid them
+- Understand web vulnerabilities beyond the OWASP Top Ten and learn how to mitigate them

 Audience